DanialArab/PyTorch-for-Deep-Learning/README.md

 Mastering tensors is a vital step.
 Many of the most common errors encountered when building models are related to tensor shapes, types, or dimensions.

+A very common source of errors in PyTorch projects is a mismatch between the shape of your input data and the shape your model expects.
+For instance, a model is typically designed to process a batch of data, so even if you want to make a single prediction, you must shape your input tensor to look like a batch of one.
+Mastering tensor reshaping is a key step toward building and debugging models effectively.

+Changing a Tensor's Dimensions: Once you identify a shape mismatch, you need to correct it.
+A frequent task is adding a dimension to a single data sample to create a batch of size one for your model, or removing a dimension after a batch operation is complete.

+- Adding Dimension: torch.Tensor.unsqueeze() inserts a new dimension at the specified index.
+    - Notice how the shape will change from [2, 3] to [1, 2, 3] and the tensor gets wrapped in an extra pair of square brackets [].

+    -